L'oca del Cairo

 L'oca del Cairo (The Goose of Cairo or The Cairo Goose, K. 422) is an incomplete Italian opera buffa in three acts, begun by Wolfgang Amadeus Mozart in July 1783 but abandoned in October.
 The complete libretto by Giambattista Varesco remains.
 Mozart composed seven of the ten numbers of the first act, plus some recitative, as well a sketch for a further aria; the extant music amounts to about 45 minutes.

 The autograph manuscript of the opera is preserved in the Berlin State Library.

 Background

-Mozart's correspondence shows he wanted to write a comic opera to a new text for the Italian company in Vienna.
-He had only just met Lorenzo Da Ponte, who would later pen the libretti for several of Mozart's most successful operas, but Da Ponte was not available, so Mozart turned to Giambattista Varesco, librettist for Mozart's earlier opera Idomeneo.
+Mozart's correspondence shows he wanted to write a comic opera to a new text for the Italian company in Vienna, after being commissioned to write one by Count Franz Orsini-Rosenberg, the director of the court theatre.
+He had only just met Lorenzo Da Ponte, who would later pen the libretti for several of Mozart's most successful operas, but Da Ponte was not available (he was working as a librettist with Antonio Salieri) so Mozart turned to Giambattista Varesco, librettist for Mozart's earlier opera Idomeneo.
 Mozart's urgent need of a poet is attested by his willingness to work with someone, who in his opinion had "not the slightest knowledge or experience of the theatre".
+He was also evidently keen to continue his streak of popularity, implemented by his previous opera Die Entführung aus dem Serail.
 Eventually Mozart realized the hopelessness of the project and abandoned Varesco's libretto after six months because of its silly ending, a farcical travesty of the Trojan Horse legend.

+Prior to the abandonment of the project, Mozart had demanded changes to Varesco's text, but it was to no avail.
+He stopped working on the opera completely on 10 February 1784, writing: "I've no thought of giving it at present", later going on to cite the importance of his other projects which would garner him further financial stability.